I. M. Garba-Jahumpa: Life and political career

-In 1951, Ibrahima founded and lead the Gambia Muslim Congress and was elected to the Legislative Council of the Gambia, alongside John Colley Faye and Henri Madi.
-He was re-elected in 1954 and subsequently appointed as the Minister of Agriculture, a position he held until his defeat in the 1960 elections.
+In 1951, Ibrahima founded and led the Gambia Muslim Congress and was elected to the Legislative Council of the Gambia, alongside John Colley Faye and Henri Madi.
+He was re-elected in 1954 and subsequently appointed the Minister of Agriculture, a position he held until his defeat in the 1960 elections.

 Despite facing political isolation in the late 1950s, Ibrahima's fortunes changed in 1959 when he became Secretary General as the Muslim Congress Party and the Democratic Party merged to form the Democratic Congress Alliance (DCA) shortly before the 1960 general election.
 As the secretary-general of the DCA, Ibrahima contested the Half Die constituency but narrowly lost the United Party.

 He attended the Constitutional Conference in 1961 for The Gambia's independence, and subsequently was present at Marlborough House, London, as the Gambia Independence Act 1964 was signed, before its independence on 18 February 1965.

 In 1965, Ibrahima aligned himself with the United Party to successfully oppose the republic referendum, campaigning against Dawda Jawara's alleged intention to merge with Senegal's Léopold Sédar Senghor and create the Senegambia Confederation.

 Finally, in the 1966 election, Ibrahima was elected to the House of Representatives, representing Bathurst South (Half Die).
 However, in a surprising turn of events in March 1968, he disbanded the GCP and joined Dawda Jawara's People's Progressive Party.
-This decision proved fruitful as he was appointed as the Minister of Health.
+This decision proved fruitful as he was appointed the Minister of Health.
 Ibrahima successfully retained the Banjul South seat in the 1972 general election and was subsequently promoted to Minister of Finance a few months later.
 However, his political journey came to an end with his electoral defeat in the 1977 general election.